Mobile Home Living

 The first thought that popped into our head when we saw the exterior of this Palm Harbor manufactured home design was where could you put the swing for those long summer evenings.
 With a wrap-around porch, columns, and attention to detail, it all makes a statement we love.

-Palm harbor manufactured home design-wraparound porch
+palm harbor manufactured home design-wraparound porch

 Floor Plan